RsyncProject/rsync/support/rrsync.1.md

 0.  `-no-overwrite`

     Enforce `--ignore-existing` on the server.
-Prevents overwriting existing files.
+Prevents overwriting existing files when the server is the receiver.

 0.  `-help`, `-h`